-A ‘Tsunami’ Swallowed Dozens Of Tourists At A Water Park As Wave Pool Machine Malfunctions
+A ‘Tsunami’ Swallowed Dozens Of Tourists At A Water Park, As Wave Pool Machine Malfunctions

 Dozens of people were injured, some severely, after a “tsunami” swallowed up swimmers in the wave pool at a Chinese water park.

 As The South China Morning Post reports, an equipment malfunction took place at the Yulong Shuiyun Water Amusement Park, not far from the China-North Korea border.
 The malfunction created a giant wave that swept across the wave pool.
 Dozens could be heard screaming, and seen running for safety, in video that was captured of the incident.
-When the dust had settled, 44 people were injured, including five who required overnight hospital stays from broken ribs.
+When the dust had settled, 44 people were injured, including five who required overnight hospital stays for broken ribs.
 They are said to be in stable condition.

 Initial reports were that the incident was caused by an employee in the control room.
 However, according to a notice from the park management, it was actually an equipment malfunction that caused the giant wave.